Gooru/ln-route0/README.md

     - For the first run of timer thread, it should clean up all statuses in DB queue so that they are picked up for processing downstream
     - The number of records that are read from DB/queue and dumped on to message bus for processing, needs to be configurable

+### Terminologies (Technical model)

+#### Competency
+A point in two dimension of progression and domain.
+Belongs to a subject and has a code.

+#### Competency Path
+The progression between two given competencies iff they belong to same subject and have same domain dimension.
+There is a directionality associated with path which implies that if one swaps source and destination competencies, the obtained path will be same with different directionality.

+#### Competency Map
+A collection of competencies from which we can deduce the dimension of domains and progression.
+Competency map is analogus to geometrical plane.
+Since there could be multiple competencies per domain, one can draw one unique skyline and one unique earthline.
+If there is single competency per domain in competency map, then skyline and earthline are same.

+#### Competency Line
+Linear representation of given competencies in plane, if both dimensions are changing simultaneously.
+Note that if the domain dimension is constant then one will get Competency Path (from representation perspective on competency map).
+This is represented as Set of unique domain and progression combination where domain does not repeat.

+### Competency Route
+Give two competency lines, it denotes the competency path for each domain present in destination which is needed to collapse two lines.
+If the source line denotes learner proficiency skyline, and destination denotes earthline for competencies covered by course then competency route is called route to destination.